1-rafael-1/simple-robot/README.md

 - Button B:
   - Quick press: Turn right.
 Every press increases turn speed.
 - Button C:
   - Quick press: Turn left.
-Eve press increases turn speed.
+Every press increases turn speed.
 - Button D:
   - Quick press: Backward movement.
-Everypress increases speed.
+Every press increases speed.

 The manual mode is pure RC control without any safety features - it's up to you to drive responsibly!
-Also, the ultra-chead RC sender and receiver I used are awkward to use and reception range is poor, so this is more for having done it and testing stuff.
+Also, the ultra-cheap RC sender and receiver I used are awkward to use and reception range is poor, so this is more for having done it and testing stuff.

 ### Autonomous Mode
 In this mode, the robot becomes self-driving with the following behaviors: